Side effects from estradiol can be annoying but are controllable if you understand how your hormones work.

 When you’re taking the birth control pill, you are not getting real progesterone.
 You’re taking a synthetic progestin which is derived from testosterone.

-The six main estradiol side effects are:
+There are six main side effects of estradiol:

 1. Dark Spots